-Iptr Wdesc IptrIntSave WdescIntSave Contents of instruction pointer (address of the last instruction executed) Contents of workspace descriptor Contents of saved low priority instruction pointer Contents of saved low priority workspace descriptor Error Whether the error flag was set FPU Error Whether the FPU error flag was set (if it exists) Halt On Error Whether the halt on error flag was set Fptr1 Pointer to the front of the low priority active process queue Bptr1 Pointer to the back of the low priority active process queue Fptr0 Pointer to the front of the high priority active process queue Bptr0 Pointer to the back of the high priority active process queue TPtr1 Pointer to the low priority timer queue TPtr0 Pointer to the high priority timer queue Clock1 Value of the low priority clock Clock0 Value of the high priority clock
+Iptr Contents of instruction pointer (address of the last instruction executed) Wdesc Contents of workspace descriptor IptrIntSave Contents of saved low priority instruction pointer WdescIntSave Contents of saved low priority workspace descriptor Error Whether the error flag was set FPU Error Whether the FPU error flag was set (if it exists) Halt On Error Whether the halt on error flag was set Fptr1 Pointer to the front of the low priority active process queue Bptr1 Pointer to the back of the low priority active process queue Fptr0 Pointer to the front of the high priority active process queue Bptr0 Pointer to the back of the high priority active process queue TPtr1 Pointer to the low priority timer queue TPtr0 Pointer to the high priority timer queue Clock1 Value of the low priority clock Clock0 Value of the high priority clock

-It also displays the current processor number and type, the cause of the error, and last instruction executed, and the current transputer's memory map.
+It also displays the current processor number and type, the cause of any error, and last instruction executed, and the current transputer's memory map.

-The Iptr which is displayed has already been adjusted to point to the last instruction actually executed, if necessary.
-The saved low priority Iptr and Wdesc are only displayed if the processor was running in high priority mode when it was stopped.
+Iptr points to the last instruction executed.
+Low priority Iptr and Wdesc are only displayed if the processor was running in high priority mode when it was halted.

-If the Wdesc contains the most negative address value, it will be described as 'invalid'.
-This normally means that no process was executing on that processor when it was stopped (e.g. it may have been deadlocked).
+If Wdesc contains the most negative address value, it will be described as 'invalid'.
+This normally means that no process was executing on that processor when it was halted (e.g. it may have been deadlocked).
 Try using the 'L' option to find processes waiting for communication on the links.
 The Wdesc is also flagged as invalid when debugging an EXE with no core dump file.

-If the Wdesc contains the address of 'Memstart' it will be displayed as such.
+If Wdesc contains the address of 'Memstart' it is displayed as such.
 This normally means that the network's analyse signal has been asserted more than once.
 This may be because your host transputer board (e.g. IMS B004) has been modified to assert its subsystem signal when it is itself analysed.
 If this happens try re-running your program, then when re-running the debugger type 'I' to ignore analyse, rather than '4' to indicate that you wish to assert the IMS B004's subsystem signal.

-If there is an asterisk displayed next to either the Iptr or Wdesc, this means that they do not correspond to a valid code and data pointer for your program.
-Use the 'M' option to display a memory map for each transputer.
+An asterisk displayed next to either Iptr or Wdesc indicates that they do not correspond to a valid code and data pointer for the program.
+It may be possible to find the source of the problem by using the 'M' option to display a memory map for each transputer.
 If debugging an EXE this is normally because the last instruction executed was part of the TDS itself; your EXE may have deadlocked.
 See section 15.1.7.